-Encounter America's Community History brings together some of the many stories about the nation's past which
+Encounter America's Community History brings together some of the many

 communities wish to share with others through exhibits, collections, short scholarly research papers, and historical